 4. Trust In Templates & Automation Tools

 Another major headache for managers is employee scheduling: Shift drops, switches, and changes in availability mean managers spend, on average, 4 hours or more each week making sure everything and everyone is accounted for.
-Investing in a restaurant staff scheduling app centralizes and streamlines the scheduling process, so you can build, send, and update the schedule with a few simple clicks.
+Investing in a restaurant staff scheduling app, like Toast Payroll or 7shifts, centralizes and streamlines the scheduling process, so you can build, send, and update the schedule with a few simple clicks.

 5. Make Your Environment Work For You, Not Against You

 A bit of feng shui for the workplace can have a transformative effect on productivity.
 For those of you who aren’t interior design gurus, no, you won’t need to call in a construction crew to rebuild your storefront.
 Simple acts like reducing physical clutter will help reduce mental clutter.